Chayno1/Milestone-project-4-Cardiff-Magic-Society/README.md

 - Profile : a private individual area for members to update their own information.
 - shop : to sell society product online
 - latest news : up to date news on magic in the wider world
-- Library : an archive of video media of past lectures
-- Message Board : an online chat board for members to post messages to everyone in th group

 ### Design Needs